a Pecan Shell

 Photo courtesy Barclay

-settlers of this area.
+early settlers of this area.
 Judge L. E. Patterson purchased 2.5 acres

 Courtesy Texas General Lands Office